WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Evaluation Approaches

-Hints can be considered a form of an answer since they provide explanations of the question's correct answer.
-Based on this, one can evaluate the \textbf{Relevance} of a hint to its question as an Answer Relevance task~\cite{es-etal-2024-ragas} - the task where the goal is to assess how pertinent the provided answer is to the target question.
-To compute the answer relevance metric, we employ DeepEval framework\footnote{\url{https://docs.confident-ai.com/}} treating hint as a kind of answer.
-To evaluate \textbf{Readability}~\cite{liu-lee-2023-hybrid}, we finetune a RoBERTa~\cite{Liu2019RoBERTaAR} model as a classifier on the OneStopEnglish dataset~\cite{vajjala-lucic-2018-onestopenglish}.
-The finetuned model categorizes sentences into three classes: Beginner (0), Intermediate (1), and Advanced (2), reflecting their level of reading difficulty\footnote{The accuracy of the readability estimator model is 62.3\%}.
+\citet{triviahg_mozafari} introduced five evaluation metrics for assessing hint quality: Relevance, Readability, Convergence, Familiarity, and Answer Leakage.
+While the authors did not propose automatic methods for Relevance, Readability, and Answer Leakage, in this paper, we employ automated approaches for these metrics.
+In the following, we provide a detailed description of all metrics.

-To calculate the \textbf{Answer Leakage Degree}, we measure the semantic similarity between each word of a hint and an answer using RoBERTa model.
+\paragraph{Relevance} This metric assesses the semantic connection between the hint and the question, ensuring that the hint remains meaningful and contextually appropriate.
+Hints can be considered a form of an answer since they provide explanations of the correct answer of the question.
+Based on this, one can evaluate the Relevance of a hint to its question as an Answer Relevance task~\cite{es-etal-2024-ragas} - the task where the goal is to assess how pertinent the provided answer is to the target question.
+To compute the answer relevance metric, we employ DeepEval framework\footnote{\url{https://docs.confident-ai.com/}} treating the hint as a kind of answer.